 How has your life experience made you the leader you are today?

-How has your previous employment experience aided your position at Crystal City BID?
+How has your previous employment experience aided your tenure at the helm of Second Wives HQ?

-What have the highlights and challenges been during your tenure at Crystal City BID?
+What have the highlights and challenges been during your tenure at Second Wives HQ?

 How do you maintain a work/life balance?

 With help!
 I have realized it's ok to ask for help, and accept it when it is offered.
 I focus on the things I need to do, and outsource what I don't want to do.
 Maintaining work/life balance is hard, and even trickier with a blended family, people coming and going, with different dynamics, all wanting your time and attention.
 Extreme self care is important when wearing many hats, I take time out during the week to get my hair done, or go and see a movie, once in a while on my own.
 Doing things that don't involve anyone else, has helped me to find a balance.
 When you give so much to other people or things you need to make sure you give back to yourself.

 What do you think is the biggest issue for women in the workplace?